httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 4. The signer creates an ordered list of content identifiers representing the message content and signature metadata to be covered by the signature, and assigns this list as the signature's Covered Content.
    * Once an order of covered content is chosen, the order MUST NOT change for the life of the signature.
    * Each covered content identifier MUST either reference an HTTP header in the request message {{http-header}} or reference a specialty content field listed in {{specialty-content}} or its associated registry.
-   * Signers SHOULD include `@request-target` in the covered content list list.
+   * Signers SHOULD include `@request-target` in the covered content list.
    * Signers SHOULD include a date stamp in some form, such as using the `date` header.
 Alternatively, the `created` signature metadata parameter can fulfil this role.
    * Further guidance on what to include in this list and in what order is out of scope for this document.
 However, note that the list order is significant and once established for a given signature it MUST be preserved for that signature.
    * Note that the `@signature-params` specialty identifier is not explicitly listed in the list of covered content identifiers, because it is required to always be present as the last line in the signature input.
 This ensures that a signature always covers its own metadata.